seerat-sawhney/fullstack-assignment2/README.md

 Welcome to the Best Buy Cloud-Native Application project!
 This document details the deployment and management of a microservices-based architecture for Best Buy’s online store, enriched with modern cloud-native practices.
 The project demonstrates the use of Kubernetes for container orchestration, Azure Service Bus for order queuing, and Azure OpenAI for AI-powered functionalities.

 ---
+## Step 1: Clone the BestBuyApplication Repository
+To begin, clone the [**BestBuyApp**]  repository, which contains all necessary deployment files.

+ **Review the Deployment Files**:
+   - Navigate to the `Deployment Files` folder
+   - This folder contains YAML files for deploying all necessary Kubernetes resources, including services, deployments, StatefulSets, ConfigMaps, and Secrets.

 ## **Updated Application Architecture**
 ## Architecture